CYPECAD

 Complete drawings.
 These are construction drawings, very complete, with the possibility to compose them and include construction details, DXF, DWG, borders, take-off tables, etc, and so, obtaining the most precise and detailed drawings to be able to carry out the job on site.

-Export to TEKLA Structures and to TecnoMETAL 4D.
-The program has two additional modules, common to CYPECAD and Metal 3D, which allow for the integrated 3D structures to be exported to TEKLA Structures and to TecnoMETAL 4D.
+Export to TEKLA Structures and in CIS/2 format.
+The program has two additional modules, common to CYPECAD and CYPE 3D, which allow for the integrated 3D structures to be exported to TEKLA Structures and in CIS/2 format.

 Over 1,100 details make up the extensive construction detail library on steel, concrete, mixed and inclined slab elements, available to include in the drawings generated by the program.
 You may also acquire this library edited in two volumes that includes the details in DXF and DWG format.

 Trustworthy analysis.
-CYPE Ingenieros, with over 45 million square metres of calculated structures, contribute to their programs their constant experience and that of over 46,000 users all over the world.
+CYPE, with over 45 million square metres of calculated structures, contribute to their programs their constant experience and that of over 46,000 users all over the world.
 This is the best guarantee we can offer.

 Please consult our marketing department or your customary distributor of CYPE Ingenieros products for the different national and international codes that are available for this program and their corresponding prices.